• Skip to main content

 our guide showing off the black rooster label

 Driving up higher into the hills, we toured the Casamonte farm for some wine tasting.
 It is a beautiful estate where they not only produce their own Chianti Classico wines, but also Olive Oil and pork (from Sinta Senese pigs, rare pigs that they breed).
-I fully recommend coming here for a tour – my only caution is that you don’t have wine shipped unless you have experience/knowledge of the import laws at home.
-I fell in love with Casamonte’s Super Tuscan wines (Sangiovese grapes mixed with Cabernet Sauvignon and Merlot in varying degrees) and made the mistake of have a case shipped home.
-I would end up having to pay double to price at home in import taxes.
-Never again.
+I fully recommend coming here for a tour and fell in love with Casamonte’s Super Tuscan wines (Sangiovese grapes mixed with Cabernet Sauvignon and Merlot in varying degrees).
+Fantastic.

 A trip through the hilltowns of Tuscany